ronishi1/Maze-Runner/README.md

 ```
 recordMazeSolution(maze):
 	if position on goal
+		record valid path
 		return true
 	else if position not valid
 		return false
 	else
 		for each available path to take
 			record snapshot of maze
+			place barrier on current position
 			move one position on path
 			invoke the recursive abstraction
 			move back to original position using snapshot
+	if there are valid paths
+		return true
+	else
+		return false
 ```
 ## class(es), with fields and methods
 ## version *n* wish list